w3f/Grants-Program/applications/JuaDEX.md

 Unlike other types of DEXs that rely on orderbooks, liquidity pools, or automated market-making algorithms, our escrow-based DEX allows users to trade cryptocurrencies directly with each other without the need for a centralized intermediary or additional trading infrastructure.
 Escrow-based DEXs are generally considered to be more secure, transparent, and more resistant to censorship than centralized exchanges or other types of DEXs.

+//

+Building our apllication on astar will help us utilize different capabilities in the blockchain space, the use of XVM to deploy  smart contracts where will help us enable the accessibility of different native assets from other blockchains, the use of precompiles to achieve interoperability between different assets.

+Utilisation of XCM to improve user experience in a way that user can access different type of assets in a click of a button rather than performing a tedious task in the name of migrating of tokens to other applications for bridging and swapping, this functionality will be enabled in jua where chain extensions will take a major role in the implementation of the same.

+Overall, the minimal DEX pallets designed for our application will provide the necessary functionality, to create a functional DEX on Astar blockchain.
+The combination of these pallets will allow users to trade different types of tokens, provide liquidity to pools, and distribute fees in a fair and transparent manner.

 The larger vision for Jua can be seen in our [white paper](https://jua.gitbook.io/welcome-juarian/).